hapax/hapax.github.io/assets/simple-physics.md

 teenagers, geopolitical intrigue, and Angelina Jolie sporting a pixie cut.
 But there is a nobler usage which predates this.
-*Hacker culture*, in the original sense, grew out of places like MIT in the 60s, with its tradition of elaborate technical pranks.
+*Hacker culture*, in the original sense, grew out of places like MIT in the 60s, with its tradition of highbrow silliness and elaborate technical pranks.
 Although associated with programming, hacking spirit can be viewed as a broader ethos about play, understanding and creativity.
 In the words of open-source guru Richard Stallman,